IMPACT

 Make recommendations feel personalized and ‘calculated’, not preloaded ads

-Never more than 3 in the dropdown
+Never more than 3 suggestions in the dropdown

 People can’t process much beyond 3 options.